 Origin: Wuyi Mountains, Fujian Province, China.

-Colour in Cup: Rich golden dark liquor, light in tone.
+Colour in Cup: Coppery liquor, dark in tone.